Follow TV Tropes

 • Utility Party Member: A lot of students are significantly less effective at shooting enemies, but they can help by other means.
 Apart from basically increasing allies' stats or decreasing enemies' resistance, various student have varying support abilities: increasing team's movement speed, passive skill cost recovery, specific targeting abilities, applying hard crowd-control, etc.

-• Volume Two of the main story introduce Aris, a small student who wields a 200kg railgun as her personal weapon.
+• Volume Two of the Main Story introduces Aris, a small student who wields a 200kg railgun as her personal weapon.

 • War Has Never Been So Much Fun: Gunfights dominate the game and every student and school has military grade weaponry.
 The caveat being, of course, that nobody ever dies in these fights, so it's treated a lot more casually.
 The PvP mode is even framed as being gunfights-as-sport between schools.

-• Weak, but Skilled: Even if Sensei blacks out from a gunshot (while students can casually absorb tank rounds), Sensei's capability of leading students through various difficult missions and very often being successful on that makes them as a power to be reckoned with, as Beatrice's plan involves taking Sensei down.
-Sensei managed to apprehend Rabbit Platoon (which had far superior firepower and tactical advantage) by leading Fubuki, Kirino and handful of police members.
+• Even if Sensei blacks out from a gunshot (while students can casually absorb tank rounds), Sensei's capability of leading students through various difficult missions and very often being successful makes them a power to be reckoned with, to the point that Beatrice's plan involves taking Sensei down.
+Sensei managed to apprehend RABBIT Squad (which had far superior firepower and tactical advantage) by leading Fubuki, Kirino and a handful of police members.

-• Supporting strikers are also the ones in terms of gameplay.
-Akane, as a common example, has the lowest attack power among the playable students, she lops off a huge chunk of defense of a single enemy, leaving them vulnerable to allies' firepower.
+• Support Strikers are also ones in terms of gameplay.
+Akane, as a common example, has the lowest attack power among the playable students, but her EX Skill lops off a huge chunk of defense from a single enemy, leaving them vulnerable to her allies' firepower.

-• Weak Turret Gun: Mostly present sentry guns on the missions and events are quite easy to be knocked out even with basic attacks, unless the turret is the main boss.
+• Enemy turrets in missions and events are quite easy to knock out even with basic attacks, unless the turret is the main boss.

 • Where the Hell Is Springfield?: The setting is based rather heavily on modern Japan (and specifically takes a decent few cues from the Tokyo metroplex), but is called "Kivotos" by all the residents and is implied to be absolutely massive.
 There's a definite possibility it isn't even on Earth.

-• Worthless Treasure Twist: Chapter 2 centers on Millennium's Game Development Club and their quest to find the G.Bible, said to contain the secret to developing the perfect game.
+• Worthless Treasure Twist: Volume 2 Chapter 1 centers on Millennium's Game Development Club and their quest to find the G.Bible, said to contain the secret to developing the perfect game.
 When they do finally get it near the end of the story, it's a single message - the secret to developing the perfect game is love.
 They are understandably pissed.

 Top